 Complex portfolios, fragmented data

-For companies with simple product lines, managing this information is straightforward.
-Industrial manufacturers are different.
-Their portfolios can span hundreds of thousands of product variants.
-This complexity is described across a fragmented landscape of systems and formats: ERP, PIM, PDF catalogues, CAD drawings, configuration tools, Excel sheets.
+And that product knowledge is described across a fragmented landscape of systems and formats: ERP, PIM, PDF catalogues, CAD drawings, configuration tools, Excel sheets.

 The result is a domain that is simultaneously critical and chaotic.
 Product data is scattered across dozens of systems.
 It is inconsistent between channels.
 It is often outdated.
 And the people who truly understand the products are a scarce resource, stretched thin across too many requests.

-KI automation stops where products come in
+AI automation stops where products come in

 This is not a model problem.
 It is an infrastructure problem.